centerforaisafety/Intro_to_ML_Safety/README.md

 This repository contains notes for the [Intro to ML Safety](https://course.mlsafety.org/) course.

 Currently, the notes are not yet complete.
 We are looking for volunteers who will help us finish them.
 Ideally, notes will present the information from lectures and readings in a different way, so that students can have multiple angles of looking at the same material.
+Notes shouldn't just be notes from the lectures and ideally will include citations to papers.

+If you would like to contribute to the course notes, feel free to make a pull request!
+We will credit you here and in the course notes.

 Some prelimary notes on some of the topics already exist, but they aren't complete.